cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 * Implement typical GUI features, like disabling buttons when their action should be unavailable, or adding a countdown to the forfeit deadline.
 * Implement a Web socket to listen to changes.
 That would be useful when there are two players who cannot communicate otherwise (instead of polling).
 * When a double capture (or more) is possible, the GUI allows you to make multiple moves at once (with `move.length >= 2`).
 However, the code handles only a single hop (`move[0]` and `move[1]`).
 It is technically possible to pack more than one `PlayMove` message in a single transaction, saving the player from sending multiple transactions.

+## Next up

+You now have a working Checkers blockchain.
+The objective of the [next section](./server-side.md) is to consider what additional data and services would add value without increasing cost or complexity on chain.